At times, when you are immersed in a book, a movie, or a conversation, something in the experience transports you to a different place and time.

 My name is Irwan Hanish.
 I write about personal reflections on learning, spirituality and lessons of Life.

-Here are the five most popular posts.
+Here are the some of the popular posts.

 About the Author When He is Not Writing